- Name: Kwon Hyuk / 혁권

 Dean in an interview for Beats1 Radio

-As the title says, Dean wanted the song to tackle the topic of love or more precisely Youth and Love.
-From the fragility of this feeling but also the uncertainty that it can entail and even more for those young people who are yet confronted with a future full of uncertainty.
-It also tackles the paradox surrounding Love.
-This feeling can be diverting, exciting as much as dangerous and risky.
-It’s that ambiguity, by the way, that the artistic direction tried to convey throuhout the M/V. As a metaphor, both artists are dancing on the wings of a plane straight from the 20/30s which is in a complete harmony with the retro patina you can the instrumental.
+As the title suggests, with this song Dean wanted to tackle the topic of love or more precisely Youth and Love.
+From the fragility of this feeling but also the uncertainty that it can entail and especially for those young people who already have to deal with the uncertainty of the future.
+This track is also about the paradox of Love.
+This feeling can as much be diverting, exciting as dangerous, and risky.
+The artistic direction of the MV is based on that ambiguity by the way.
+They tried to convey this feeling throughout the M/V. As a metaphor, both artists are dancing on the wings of a plane coming straight from the 20/30s which is totally in keeping with the retro patina you can hear in the instrumental.

 That love topic can also be found in the M/V Instagram released by the end of December 2017.
 In an interview Dean tacitly admitted that the song would indeed talk about his ex-girlfriend by some point.
-Or, at least he realised that it’s really a commonplace for people to keep stalking on their ex on Instagram.
+Or, at least he realized that it’s really commonplace for people to keep on stalking their ex on Instagram.

 ” We have to stop snooping around our ex’s instagram page “

 Dean in an Interview with 1theK, December 2017

 Overall, with that track both full of feelings of nostalgia and bitterness accompanied by a more than puzzling artistic direction, Dean, indeed, wanted to deliver a more intimate song, a song people of his generation could relate to.
 He also explained that he would have done a real work of introspection and finally came to understand the unhealthy dimension Instagram and social networks could have.
 From the waste of time to the stress they induced.